parallella/parallella-hw/fpga/projects/parallella_7010_headless/README.md

       $ planAhead &
 ```

-2. From the planAhead GUI, in the Flow Navigator on the left side, select "Generate Bitstream"
+3. From the planAhead GUI, in the Flow Navigator on the left side, select "Generate Bitstream"

-3. Answer "Yes" to "OK to launch synthesis and implementation?"
+4. Answer "Yes" to "OK to launch synthesis and implementation?"

 ## Output

 The generated bitstream file will be found in the directory
 *parallella_7010_headless.runs/impl_1*
+To copy it to the ../bitstreams directory, run the script 'getbits'.

 ##  Critical Warnings